 Catch a Coastline Sunset

 After you wrap up your day in Lima, you can walk down to the water to watch the sunset.
-There’s really no bad spot along the coast to watch the day come to an end.
+There’s no wrong spot along the coast to manage the day to come to an end.

 Don’t know what to pack for your trip to Peru?
 This packing list from Vida de Polilla has a free checklist, so you don’t forget anything for your trip!